handsontable/handsontable/docs/next/guides/building-and-testing/building.md

 * `./dist/handsontable.full.min.css`
 * `./dist/languages/*`

 More info about dist packages can be found [here](https://github.com/handsontable/handsontable/blob/master/dist/README.md).
-It is advised that you never modify the above-mentioned files but rather make changes in the `src/` directory and then run a proper build.
+It is advised that you never modify the files mentioned above.
+Instead, make changes in the `src/` directory and then run a proper build.
 This is especially important if you want to contribute your changes back to Handsontable by making a pull request.

-## NPM tasks
+## npm tasks

 Currently, the following tasks are available for building Handsontable:

 * `npm run test` - runs several tasks in this order:
-  * `npm run lint` - check if changes applied into source code are valid with [our code style](https://github.com/handsontable/handsontable/blob/master/.eslintrc) (inspired by [Airbnb JavaScript Style](https://github.com/airbnb/javascript)).
+  * `npm run lint` - check if changes applied to the source code adhere to [our code style](https://github.com/handsontable/handsontable/blob/master/.eslintrc).
   * `npm run test:unit` - runs the test suite in node environment.
 It uses [Jest](https://facebook.github.io/jest/) as a test runner.
   * `npm run test:types` - runs the tests which check if the code follows TypeScript definition.
   * `npm run test:walkontable` - runs a single build of Walkontable (the Handsontable renderer engine) followed by Jasmine test suite and executes in [Puppeteer](https://github.com/GoogleChrome/puppeteer).